kboghe/NordVPN-switcher/README.md

+### New version: 0.2.3

+* Added a 'complete rotation' functionality: allows you to rotate between the 4000+ available servers at random.
+This is different from connecting to a specific region (e.g. country, state), since NordVPN automatically opts for the 'best' server in that particular area.
+This means you're often connecting to the same small subswet of fast servers.
+When the 'complete rotation' parameter is set to 1, server rotation is truly random.
+This is a neat function for webscraping purposes.

+* Added a 'skip settings' functionality (for Linux users only): Linux users are asked whether they'd like to execute additional settings (such as whitelisting ports) whenever they run the initialize_VPN() function.
+When the skip_settings parameter is set to 1, nordvpn-switcher will assume the user does not wish to execute additional settings.
+When the user combines this with the area_input parameter, it is possible to run NordVPN switcher right from the get-go without any required user-input on Linux (see demo.py for example code).

+* The script uses the fake_useragent package for improved header-input

+* Added an additional pause to slow the script down on Windows.
+Some users - especially if they run the NordVPN app on slow machines - are unable to rotate between servers because the app takes a while to start up.

+* Added more example code in the demo.py file (see files on tbhis Github)

+To all of those who've sent me feedback and/or reported bugs: thank you!

+###

 # NordVPN-switcher
 Rotate between different NordVPN servers with ease.
 Works both on Linux and Windows without any required changes to your code.